Dechie/ThisManyLines/README.md

 # ThisManyLines
-A Rust command line app that shows you how many lines of code you wrote this week :)
+A Rust command line app that shows you how many lines of code you wrote today :)

 this app will take two main modes: whole directory tree and specific folder.